ganakailabs/cloudeval-docs/docs/tutorials/ai-chat-basics.md

 # Tutorial: Use the AI Assistant to Explain Your Infrastructure

-**Master cloudeval's AI Chat for Instant Infrastructure Insights**
+**Master Cloudeval's AI Chat for Instant Infrastructure Insights**

-This tutorial teaches you how to effectively use cloudeval's AI chat assistant to understand, analyze, and optimize your cloud infrastructure.
+This tutorial teaches you how to effectively use Cloudeval's AI chat assistant to understand, analyze, and optimize your cloud infrastructure.

 ## Getting Started with AI Chat